theonlydoo/py-fishcrypt/README.md

 About
 =====
-FiSH/Mircryption clone for X-Chat in 100% Python
+FiSH/Mircryption clone for XChat/HexChat in 100% Python

 Installation
 ============